wxWidgets/website/thanks/index.md

 ### Hosting

-The stipends from our participation in [Google Summer of Code][GSoc] allow Bryan Petty to finance the hosting for this website, the online user manuals, wxTrac, the read-only SVN and the wxWiki.
+The stipends from our participation in [Google Summer of Code][GSoC] allow Bryan Petty to finance the hosting for this website, the online user manuals, wxTrac, the read-only SVN and the wxWiki.

 [GSoC]: https://summerofcode.withgoogle.com